-Double-pane windows have a second layer of protection and insulation, but to get better performance from double-pane glass windows, additional components are needed like a Low-E coating, spacers, quality seals and insulating gas, typically argon or krypton, between the panes.
+Double-pane windows have a second layer of protection and insulation, but to get better performance from double-pane glass windows, additional components are needed like a Low-E coating, spacers, quality seals and insulating gas, typically argon, between the panes.
 It’s these add-ons that help make windows more energy efficient.

 ANSWER:To the layperson, it is hard to understand exactly how adding things like Low-E coatings, spacers, seals, insulating gases and multiple panes of glass to windows reduce the transfer of heat to make your home more comfortable.
 So we like to use the following analogy.
 Imagine yourself standing at the bottom of an empty swimming pool.
 Your body represents heat.
 Now try running from one end of the empty pool to the other.
 It’s easy because there isn’t anything slowing you down.
 This is how single pane glass windows perform.
 They allow heat to transfer easily meaning in the winter when your furnace is pumping, that heat goes right out the window.
 And in the summer when the sun is at it's peak, all that solar heat is pumping inside your home.